 The Board assumed the employee appeals function of the Civil Service Commission and was given new responsibilities to perform merit systems studies and to review the significant actions of OPM.
 The CSRA also created the Office of Special Counsel (OSC) which investigates allegations of prohibited personnel practices, prosecutes violators of civil service rules and regulations, and enforces the Hatch Act.
 Although originally established as an office of the Board, the OSC now functions independently as a prosecutor of cases before the Board.
 (In July 1989, the Office of Special Counsel became an independent Executive branch agency.)

-For an explanation of your rights as a Federal employee, and for an in-depth review of the Board's jurisdiction and adjudication process, please review the MSPB publication, An Introduction to the MSPB.
+For an explanation of your rights as a Federal employee, and for an in-depth review of the Board's jurisdiction and adjudication process, please review An Introduction to the MSPB.

 What We Do Not Do